 One of the things we learn in psychology and development is that very few mindsets can never be changed provided the input changes.
 The issue becomes that it becomes much harder to change mindsets as we get older.
 People become resistant to change and it therefore requires far more work to change the mindset of a teen than a child and far more work to change the mindset of a child than a preschooler.
 I will admit that my own personal story could read as a textbook case for person praise.
 I was consistently told I was smart (which I was, though questionable how much has remained) and in turn whenever I met a subject that I struggled with, I gave up entirely.
 I simply couldn’t face not being “smart” so I hid from it.
 It wasn’t until I was well into graduate school that I learned to accept the challenge and work to developing a growth mindset.
 It’s something I still struggle with, but it gets easier with time and when I can see the effects of the efforts I’m putting in, my growth mindset grows just a little bit more while my fixed mindset changes.

 Now, if you are the parent of a child between the ages of 1 and 3 and you find yourself saying these things, I have even better news.
 Not only is it easiest to change things with younger children, but research by Dweck and colleagues out very recently has shown us that at this age, the person praise has no long-term negative consequences.
 That is, the parent praise for ability or traits was not associated with a fixed mindset at ages 7-8.
 Perhaps even more importantly, though, praise for effort was associated with a growth mindset at ages 7-8, suggesting that the early use of process praise may have a causal effect on the type of mindset a child can develop.
-In fact, it seems to be the ideal situation: We as parents cannot mess up our child’s mindset, but we can help it.
+In fact, it seems to be the ideal situation: We as parents cannot mess up our child’s mindset early on, but we can help it.

 What to do?
 Well, ideally we would all strive to leave our praise for processes only, but in a culture that is still immersed in the person praise as something we must do, that becomes incredibly difficult.
-My own take is that a bit of person praise isn’t going to hurt (that much) provided most of the praise a child receives is process-driven.
+My own take is that some person praise isn’t going to hurt provided most of the praise a child receives is process-driven.
 I do think we owe it to our children to use this younger window to work on reducing or removing our person praise to focus on the positive effects of process praise, as hard as that might be.
 In the long-term, it’s much more aligned with what we want for our children.

 Mueller CM, Dweck CS.
 Praise for intelligence can undermine children’s motivation and performance.
 Journal of Personality and Social Psychology 1998; 75: 33-52.